rfshelley/Documentation/device-type-developers-guide/quick-start.rst

 .. _create-device-handler:

-Create a New Device Handler
+Create a new Device Handler
 ---------------------------

 From IDE click on the "My Device Handlers" link on the top menu.